ODBEATS/Power-BI-and-Microsoft-Fabric/README.md

 ---

+## 🧩 Integration Support & Streaming Data Simulation

+- **Power BI Analytics Platform**
+  Fully compatible with the Power BI ecosystem, supporting real-time dashboards, paginated reports, and embedded analytics.
+The semantic model allows seamless exploration through Power BI service or Desktop, with drill-down, drill-through, and custom visuals for advanced telemetry insights.

+- **Streaming Synthetic Data Generator**
+  A synthetic data pipeline is provided to simulate realistic vehicle telemetry and geospatial (GPS) data in real time.
+This includes:
+  - Configurable vehicle profiles and telemetry signal ranges
+  - Route simulation using live or pre-defined geospatial paths
+  - Emission of data to Event Hubs, IoT Hubs, or REST endpoints
+  - Ideal for testing dashboards, training models, or validating alert logic

+---

-> This semantic model empowers automotive data teams and business stakeholders to transform raw telemetry signals into actionable intelligence—enhancing safety, performance, and operational efficiency at scale.
+> This solution empowers automotive data teams and business stakeholders to transform raw telemetry signals into actionable intelligence—enhancing safety, performance, and operational efficiency at scale.
+Its extensibility and simulation capabilities make it perfect for both development and production environments.